eaminhu/faq2/en-US/zhi-neng-he-yue-zai-defi-zhong-ban-yan-shi-mo-jiao-se.md

 ### What role do smart contracts play in DeFi? <a href="#header-6" id="header-6"></a>

 Most existing and potential decentralized finance applications involve the creation and execution of smart contracts.
-While regular contracts spell out the relationships between the different entities in the contract through legal terms, smart contracts use computer code.
+While regular contracts spell out the relationships between the different entities in the contract through legalese, smart contracts use computer code.

 The terms in a smart contract are written in computer code, and running the code makes them effective.
 Many business processes that originally required manual supervision can now be executed automatically, ensuring reliability.